vansky/meg_playground/README.md

-meg_pilot
+meg_playground
 =========

-A repo to pilot the MEG study
+A workspace to play with MEG data